Alexa, make my kid polite: Echo to get child-friendly update

 - Seattle 2.0 doesn't exist, but ‘flyover country’ offers hidden city gems | Jon Talton

-- Boeing reports strong earnings and plans increase in 767 production
+- Boeing is bullish on commercial jet outlook, plans increase in 767 production

+Amazon’s hope is that the changes will get more parents to put Echo speakers in their children’s bedrooms.
+Amazon and others have targeted kids before to cultivate the next generation of customers: Amazon has sold kid-friendly tablets for years and Fitbit will soon start selling activity trackers for 8-year-olds and older.

+Seattle-based Amazon.com Inc. said the free updated software, called FreeTime, will start to roll out May 9.